 The Lodge has a private enclosed garden, and a further shared fenced garden with the next door cottage, for games and access to pond area beyond.

 Accommodation over three floors.
-Five bedrooms: 2 x king size doubles, 1 x double, 1 x twin, 1 x super king double - (can be made into a twin upon request).
-2 x bathrooms: 1 x bathtub, hand basin, WC.
+Five bedrooms: 2 x king size doubles, 1 x double, 2 x twin, (1 of which can be made into a king size upon request).
+3 x bathrooms: Upper floor: 1 x bathtub, hand basin, WC.
 1 x shower room with separate basin and WC.
+Lower Ground Floor 1 x shower, hand basin and WC.
 Lower ground floor utility.
 Ground floor kitchen/diner and living room.

 This property offers the following short breaks: